Inappropriate content: factsheet

 According to eSafety research

-A high proportion of young people aged 12-17 in Australia have encountered inappropriate or hateful content online
+A high proportion of young people aged 12 to 17 in Australia have encountered inappropriate or hateful content online

 How to report and block